cloudlabs-ufscar/blog/content/sec/dam-ctf-2025-data/index.md

     Sets DAT_001072a0[9] to W (ascii 87)
     Resets counters for commands 2 & 3
 ```
 Nice, now it's time to play... right?
 Well, there's a problem: at first sight, it seems we can really only modify the characters in the positions 7, 8, 9 and 11.
 Well, that complicates things.
-That got us stuck for a bit, for a while we thought the solution was to go through a bunch of seeds looking for a seed that started with every character already correct except for 8, 9 and 11.
+This got us stuck for a bit, for a while we thought the solution was to go through a bunch of seeds looking for a seed that started with every character already correct except for 8, 9 and 11.
 This got us nowhere.
 So we were stumped, we can't move the pointer at all?
 This makes the game impossible!\
 Well, let's look at *all* the functions in the decomp.
 There must be something we are missing!
 Of course there was, we found these two functions in the code:
 ```C